 Our lab's research interests are in the areas of musculoskeletal and sport biomechanics and neuromotor control of human movement.
 Our research integrates musculoskeletal modeling, computer simulation and experimental analysis techniques to analyze various patient populations including lower-limb amputees and those with post-stroke hemiparesis.
 Additional research is directed at optimizing orthotic and prosthetic designs to enhance performance using advanced additive manufacturing techniques.
-Current research projects are funded by the VA, NSF and NIH.
+Research projects have been funded primarily by the VA, NSF and NIH.

 Slowik, J.S. and Neptune, R.R.
 (2013).
 A theoretical analysis of the influence of wheelchair seat position on upper extremity demand.
 Clinical Biomechanics 28(4):378-385.
 Download PDF